Robot-Theater-Electronics/francesca/README.md

 ## software for audio LAN installation ##

 ### requirements ###
-for midi input
+for midi input (so the server side)

 `pip3 install mido`

-for websockets to communicate to the radios in LAN
+for websockets to communicate to the radios in LAN (for the server and the clients)

 `pip3 install websockets`